AhirTech1/Dual-Slider-LED-Blinker/README.md

 ## Contribution
 Feel free to open issues or PRs.
 Small improvements: add calibration for slider inputs, support for PWM LED brightness, or add a web/serial UI to display slider values.

-## License
-Add a license of your choice (MIT recommended) or state that the project is for learning/hobby use.